• Facebook

 To Piraeus harbor By metro

-From the airport, you take Metro Line 3 to the Monasteraki Station (+/- € 10,00).
+Since 2023 the blue metro line is now completen, and from the Athens airport, you take Metro Line 3 directly to Piraeus Station (+/- € 10,00).

-The whole trip takes between 1 and 1 ½ hours.
+The whole trip takes around 1 hour.

 From Mykonos island to Syros island